Workers' Compensation Law

 (1) A Specific injury.
 A specific injury occurs at a specific moment, such as a slip and fall.

 (2) Cumulative injury.
 A cumulative trauma injury is one that occurs over a period of time.
-One common example would be repetitive keyboarding that leads to carpal tunnel, or prolonged lifting which leads to back problems, or prolonged kneeling which leads to knee injuries or continuous exposure to dust which leads to lung disease, or continuous stressful conditions which leads to heart problems.
+Some common examples would be repetitive keyboarding that leads to carpal tunnel, or prolonged lifting which leads to back problems, or prolonged kneeling which leads to knee injuries or continuous exposure to dust which leads to lung disease, or continuous stressful conditions which leads to heart problems.
 Cumulative injuries must be proved with medical evidence from a doctor.

 (3) Psychiatric, mental or emotional injuries are also recognized under California Workers' Compensation Law , but are extremely difficult to prove.
 The work stresses must be the predominant cause of the injured worker's problem and the stress cannot arise out of a "good faith personnel action."
 Claims for psychiatric injury are usually denied by employers and insurance companies and the courts consider almost anything an employer does a "good faith personnel action" unless it is outrageous or illegal conduct.